 Financial Aid & Support

-At the School of Computing and Information (SCI), graduate students may be eligible for financial assistance.
-Several categories of financial assistance exist to underwrite some or all of the costs of your studies, including federal financial aid, SCI-funded financial support, scholarships, awards, fellowships, and assistantships.
+At the School of Computing and Information, graduate students may be eligible for financial assistance.
+Several categories of financial assistance exist to underwrite some or all of the costs of your studies, including federal financial aid, School-funded financial support, scholarships, awards, fellowships, and assistantships.

 1. Federally-Funded Financial Aid

 Explore federal funding options as outlined on the University of Pittsburgh’s Graduate School Financial Aid Instructions page.
 Please note that any federal financial aid applied for will be processed through the University’s Office of Admission and Financial Aid, not by the School of Computing and Information.